-Hathor Farm, a new farming project at Sacred Earth which will be supported by Just Growth in 2017, has a focus on animal husbandry.
+This sustainable farming project at Sacred Earth will be supported by Just Growth funding and has a focus on animal husbandry.

 Hathor Farm works with organic and bio-dynamic principles.
 The animals are fed organically, and if possible in future they will also be fed bio-dynamically.
 Welfare and respect of the animals is the highest priority.

 Emile explains his reasoning for choosing to work with traditional and rare breeds: “They may not deliver the highest yields but they are often much better adapted to the natural environment, are less susceptible to diseases and often have better mothering instincts.”